-- Press the Windows key and enter File Explorer in the Search Windows box, or press Win +E. - 2.
+- 1. Press the Windows key and type File Explorer in the Search Windows box, or press Win+E. - 2.
 In the navigation pane, choose This PC.
-Then, on the Computer tab, choose Map network drive. - 3.
-In the Map network drive dialog box, choose a drive letter for Drive. - 4.
-For Folder, enter \\[File Gateway IP]\[SMB File Share Name], or choose Browse to select your SMB file share from the dialog box. - 5.
+Then, on the Computer tab, choose Map Network Drive. - 3.
+In the Map Network Drive dialog box, choose a drive letter for Drive. - 4.
+For Folder, type \\[File Gateway IP]\[SMB File Share Name], or choose Browse to select your SMB file share from the dialog box. - 5.
 (Optional) Select Reconnect at sign-up if you want your mount point to persist after reboots. - 6.
-(Optional) Select Connect using different credentials if you want a user to enter the Active Directory logon or guest account user password.

-7. Choose Finish to complete your mount point.
+(Optional) Select Connect using different credentials if you want a user to enter the Microsoft AD logon or guest account user password. - 7.
+Choose Finish to complete your mount point.